SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Introduction

-\textbf{Limitations.} We limit the scope of this benchmark dataset to spatial SR tasks, which still pose a range of challenges for existing SR methodology in the context of scientific applications.
-However, there is an increasing interest in applying SR methods to dynamic system applications (e.g., videos or fluid flows) where the model aims to recover temporal or both spatial and temporal information.
+\textbf{Limitations.} We limit the scope of this initial benchmark dataset to spatial SR tasks, which still pose a range of challenges for existing SR methodology in the context of scientific applications.
+However, we note that there is an increasing interest in applying SR methods to dynamical system applications (e.g., videos or fluid flow) where the model aims to recover temporal or both spatial and temporal information.